Support Indigenous Literacy in NT schools by staffing them with TLs

 Let’s support them with a message to our local federal members to let them know there are many ways we can support indigenous literacy.
 The most significant one would be by resourcing quality school libraries staffed by certified teacher librarians.

 Tell them that studies in the US, Canada, Australia and the UK have provided strong evidence that school libraries with certified teacher librarians can have a positive impact on student literacy and learning (Jones 2007, Lance 2000, 2002, etc., Small 2008, Todd 2003, and others).
 These are some of the findings: Student reading scores increase.
 Students read more.
 Students say they enjoy reading more.
 Students are provided with “materials that present more diverse points of view and that better support the curriculum.”
 Students score higher in (US) English Language Arts tests.
 Students have increased cultural identity.
 Collections of print and digital resources to support teaching and learning are more dynamic.
 Students value teacher librarians as teachers, when they are helped to become independent critical information seekers.
-(Further reading at http://hubinfo.wordpress.com/background/research/)
+(Further reading at https://hubinfo.wordpress.com/background/research/)

 Indigenous Literacy Day?